 Garden Route Planning Tips

-✗ Don’t feel obliged to stay everywhere along the Garden Route
+✗ Don’t stay everywhere along the Garden Route

 Plettenberg Bay and Knysna are the most central towns to use as bases.
-Or, if you’re doing a longer trip, you could pick two, like Storms River and Wilderness.
+Or, if you’re doing a longer trip, pick two places to stay, like Storms River and Wilderness.

 ✓ Do a loop